Eid ul Fitr 2021

-This year, Eid ul Fitr 2020 is expected to be celebrated on Sunday, May 24, 2020.
-However, exact date is subject to sighting of moon of Shawwal, 1441, 10th month of Islamic Calendar.
+This year, Eid ul Fitr 2021 is expected to be celebrated on Thursday, May 13, 2021.
+However, the exact date is subject to the sighting of the moon of Shawwal, 1442, 10th month of Islamic Calendar.

 WHAT IS EID AL FITR?